abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kubernetes.md

 * The JSON Web Token user token is verified with the abcdesktop jwt user signing public key by pyos.
 > Since multiple pods of pyos can run simultaneously, the same private and public key values are stored in a Kubernetes secret.

 The abcdesktop jwt desktop payload public key is read by the `nginx lua script`.
 Exporting the public key requires the `RSAPublicKey_out` option to use the `RSAPublicKey` format.
-The `RSAPublicKey` format makes the key file format compatible between the `python 3.x jwt module` and the `lua jwt lib`.
+The `RSAPublicKey` format ensures key file compatibility between the `python 3.x jwt module` and the `lua jwt lib`.

-The following commands will let you create all necessary keys :
+The following commands generate all necessary cryptographic key pairs:

 ``` shell
 # Desktop payload keys (encrypt/decrypt)